-WMU-Cooley will be returning to midtown Toronto, Canada, for its 20th year when the study abroad program at the University of St. Michael's College is conducted in May and June, 2019.
+WMU-Cooley returns to midtown Toronto, Canada, for its 21st year when the study abroad program at the University of St. Michael's College is conducted in May and June, 2020.
 The 6-week program has two 3-week sessions.
-Session One is May 16-June 7 and Session Two immediately follows from June 8-28, 2019.
+Session One is May 14-June 4 and Session Two immediately follows from June 5-26, 2020.
 As many as 3 credits may be earned in each session for a total of 6 credits.
 Explore this program if you are interested in an economical study abroad program that features important international law subjects, including Canadian law topics, and outstanding faculty members.

 Save on Guest Student Tuition

 Guest students in the 2020 Toronto Program pay a reduced tuition rate of $650 per semester credit hour.

 We are proud to announce the following courses will be offered in the 2020 Toronto Program.
 Participants may earn as many as 3 credits per session, for a total of 6!

 - Canadian Professional Responsibility (1 cr.)